The Portishead Line

 The branch line was closed in 1964 but when reopened in 2028, it will reconnect more than 50,000 people to the railway.
 The project is funded by Government, the West of England Combined Authority and North Somerset Council and is being delivered by Network Rail.

-The restored railway will provide an hourly direct train from Portishead to Bristol Temple Meads in 25 minutes.
-The route runs along one of the most scenic stretches of railway in the country, through the Avon Gorge and past the Clifton suspension bridge.
+The restored railway will provide an hourly direct train from Portishead to Bristol Temple Meads in around 25 minutes.
+The route runs along one of the most scenic stretches of railway in the country, under the Clifton Suspension Bridge and through the Avon Gorge.

 What work is taking place?

-Ecology work has taken place to ensure species living near the railway are protected, such as toads, reptiles, badgers and bats.
+Extensive work has taken place to ensure species living near the railway are protected while the work takes place, such as toads, reptiles, badgers and bats.
+Rare whitebeam trees have also been grown and planted in Leigh Woods in the Avon Gorge.
+All the work has been completed in conjunction with Natural England.

 Why is the work needed?